-A. The most current regulations affecting the transportation of Dangerous Goods will go in to effect January 1, 2013.
-For the purposes of the Principal Investigator conducting biomedical research, all potentially infectious substances come under classification of Dangerous Goods.
+A. For the purposes of the Principal Investigator conducting biomedical research, all potentially infectious substances come under classification of Dangerous Goods.
 Carriers (e.g., FedEx and UPS) are legally bound to reject any packages that are not in compliance with these regulations.

-- B. The specific requirements of the Dangerous Goods Regulations are outlined in the International Air Transport Association (IATA) tariffs and the International Civil Aviation Organization (ICAO) tariff.
-The following represents the relevant details of the regulations. - C. All biohazard materials shipped off campus must be packed in special packaging which meets UN 6.2" packaging standards.
+- B. The specific requirements of the Dangerous Goods Regulations are outlined in the International Air Transport Association (IATA) tariffs and the International Civil Aviation Organization (ICAO) tariff. - C. All biohazard materials shipped off campus must be packed in special packaging which meets UN 6.2 packaging standards.
 Some of the vendors providing appropriate packaging are VWR, Uline, or NU Packaging.